mumme74/atto-py/README.md

 fn main is
     while true
 ```
-Here we create a continous recursion loop due to until user answers other than 'Y'.
+Here we create a continous recursion loop until user answers other than 'Y'.
 Note that we create the condition while evaluating the argument for the next while call on row 3 inside the while function.